asreview/asreview/docs/source/quicktour.rst

    :alt:

-The Statistics panel shows information on the current project and labelling progress.
+The Statistics panel shows information on the current project and labeling progress.
 The panel can be opened and closed during labeling as you like.
-To hide your progress, click the Statistics symbol in the upper right corner.
+To hide your progress, click the closing arrow in the upper right corner.

 .. figure:: ../images/5.2_reviewing.png